 DAIKEN, ITOCHU Human Resources & General Affairs Services, ITOCHU KENZAI, ITOCHU Orico Insurance Services, ITOCHU Pulp & Paper, ITOCHU REIT Management, ITOCHU-SHOKUHIN, ITOCHU Techno-Solutions, ITOCHU Uneedus, ITOCHU Urban Community, Marubeni-Itochu Steel, NIPPON ACCESS and UNY FamilyMart Holdings (In alphabetical order.
 Corporate status omitted.)

 The Swan Bakery was established by the Yamato Welfare Foundation with the aim of encouraging employment for people with disabilities at reasonable wages.
 Since May 2008, we sell bread from the Swan Bakery every Wednesday in the employee cafeteria at the Tokyo head office.
-The endeavor has met with a favorable reception.
-Many employees make a point of purchasing the products, and the members of the bakery are "grateful that so many people buy our products each time."
+Many employees make a point of purchasing the products, and this delights the members of the bakery: "we are grateful that so many people buy our products each time."